 We consider whether the council has done something wrong in the way it went about dealing with your business rates account which has caused you problems.
-Some of the issues we can look at are if the council:
+Some issues we can look at are if the council:

 - failed to give you information you should have (such as entitlement to reductions in the rates or your right of appeal to the Valuation Tribunal)

 - delayed in dealing with disputes, issuing bills or applications for discretionary rate relief